Found by AI

 Machine-readable content

 AI agent bots generally do not execute JavaScript.
-If your website relies on client-side rendering, your business is invisible to agents.
+If your website relies on client-side rendering, agents will not be able to read your business data.
 Server-side rendered HTML, semantic HTML5 elements, clear content hierarchy, and llms.txt (a simplified, markdown-formatted version of your site content optimized for LLM context windows) are now competitive necessities.

 3. 3